NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - Solution Closeout (MO action)

 ## The SNWG MO Program Plan
 The SNWG MO Program Plan should have been shared with you as a part of your "Welcome to the SNWG" package.
-The purpose of this document is to provide a framework and governance and framework to the operations of the Management Office throughout the Program and Project lifecycles.
+The purpose of this document is to provide a framework and governance to the operations of the Management Office throughout the Program and Project lifecycles.
 You may also click here for a [direct link to the SNWG MO Program Plan pdf](https://drive.google.com/file/d/1xe-rrKjwZZ7p0w39umL7nPdjCXmWwkUW/view?usp=sharing)

 ### Why you care
-While the SNWG MO Program Plan governs the process and actions of the SNWG MO as a whole, several portions flow down to directly influence the Projects that the MO oversees.
-The entire document may not need to be read to understand the Office and the process.
-However, there are several key parts that directly influence the funding and ultimate success of your project.
+While the SNWG MO Program Plan governs the overall process and actions of the SNWG MO, not all sections are relevant to our Projects.
+However, several key portions do directly impact the Projects overseen by the MO.
+It may not be necessary to read the entire document to understand the Office and its processes, but understanding these crucial parts is essential for the funding and ultimate success of your project.

 ### What parts matter to you?
 Key parts of the SNWG MO Program Plan for the purposes of the Project Implementation Teams are: